 Kickstart Your Creativity

-Do you want to be creative, but you don’t know how to start?
+Do you want to be creative but don’t know how to start?
 As I see it, anyone can paint, draw, sculpt, write, make music – anybody can create.
-It is not reserved for the chosen few.
+It is not reserved for a chosen few.
 If you feel a desire to be creative, but it is not happening, you most likely have a belief system that limits you.
 We all have an inner critic who restricts us from exploring and playing freely.
-‘Kickstart your Creativity’ is specially designed to work on your mental blocks and free your creative spirit.
+Kickstart your Creativity is specially designed to work on your mental blocks and free your creative spirit.

 Would you like to run a workshop and share your skills with people?
 Maybe you don’t have the experience yet to plan and structure a workshop.
 Workshop mentoring covers:

-- How to become a good facilitator
+- How to become a good facilitator.

-- Tools and exercises designed for your participants
+- Tools and exercises designed for your participants.

-If you are working with people, chances are you may face challenging moments.
+If you are working with people, you may face challenging moments.
 Maybe a client touches your own story and vulnerability.
 As facilitators, we can even encounter our own blind spots or trigger points.
-In those cases, you may benefit from talking with a non-bias person in a supportive environment.
+In those cases, you may benefit from talking with a non-biased person in a supportive environment.
 Your and your clients confidentiality is always a priority during supervision.